Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 The customer has no collateral by default if the loan is not repaid the bank can take legal actions in the real world in contrast to other DeFi applications.

 ## 📣 What comes next?
-The current version of Ipanema gives just a small insight into how banks could be integrated into the decentral-ized financial system.
+The current version of Ipanema gives just a small insight into how banks could be integrated into the decentralized financial system.
 In the future, updates can be implemented that provide a better user experience, and more functionality and that help to meet current and incoming regulations.

 - Customer verification/KYC: banks are generally not allowed to provide loans to unauthenticated customers.
 Ipanema will integrate functions that use the bank’s KYC methods to verify each customer.
-Example: the cus-tomer enters his wallet address in his online banking application where KYC was already done.
+Example: the customer enters his wallet address in his online banking application where KYC was already done.
 The bank will send a verification token to the customer’s wallet.
 Only customers with a verification token will be allowed to take loans.

 - Several categories of loans: currently there is only one version of fixed loans, that have to be fully repaid after a certain time.
-In the future, more versions of loans for example with variable interest rates and variable re-payments could be implemented.
+In the future, more versions of loans for example with variable interest rates and variable repayments could be implemented.

-- Full integration in a bank’s backend: the bank will be able to implement its risk models and provide each cus-tomer with a calculated interest rate.
+- Full integration in a bank’s backend: the bank will be able to implement its risk models and provide each customer with a calculated interest rate.

 ## 🗣️ FAQs